 Assessment use is not limited to the recruitment and hiring process

-While assessments often are associated with the recruitment process, forward-thinking organizations use them to create insights throughout the employment lifecycle.
-Talent assessment results provide invaluable input into defining, planning, and prioritizing activities around training, development, and hiring that can ultimately help align your talent and business strategies.
+While assessments often are associated with the recruitment process, forward-thinking organisations use them to create insights throughout the employment lifecycle.
+Talent assessment results provide invaluable input into defining, planning, and prioritising activities around training, development, and hiring that can ultimately help align your talent and business strategies.

-Here are three ways assessments can help you define and prioritize talent development needs in your organization.
+Here are three ways assessments can help you define and prioritise talent development needs in your organisation.

 2. Fill key talent gaps.
 Effectively anticipating and satisfying the demand for new and different skills required to meet business needs is already a mission-critical priority for HR leaders.
 Talent assessment helps you address this challenge by: